yxzf/chrome-devtools-mcp/README.md

 all instances of `chrome-devtools-mcp`.
 Set the `isolated` option to `true` to use a temporary user data dir instead which will be cleared automatically after the browser is closed.

+## Known limitations

+### Operating system sandboxes

+Some MCP clients allow sandboxing the MCP server using macOS Seatbelt or Linux containers.
+If sandboxes are enabled, `chrome-devtools-mcp` is not able to start Chrome that requires permissions to create its own sandboxes.
+As a workaround, either disable sandboxing for `chrome-devtools-mcp` in your MCP client or use `--connect-url` to connect to a Chrome instance that you start manually outside of the MCP client sandbox.